 1302 Beacon St.

-Started by two Vermont friends, this women’s boutique opened in 2004 and carries a number of American and European clothing and accessories lines covering all price ranges.
+Started by two Vermont friends who now live in Boston, this women’s boutique carries a curated array of American and European clothing and accessories lines of all price ranges.
 Whether you’re looking for something to wear to a ball game or a cocktail party, chances are you’ll find it here.
-Stop by anytime from 10 a.m. to 7 p.m.
-Monday through Saturday, or 11 a.m. to 6 p.m.
-Sunday.

 275 Harvard St.